Room by Room Packing Guide

 More than just about anything else, packing well is essential for an overall successful move.

-A full-service moving company can take care of this for you – but sometimes, you want to do it yourself.
+A full-service long distance moving company can take care of this for you – but sometimes, you want to do it yourself.
 See our packing guide below for tips on a DIY move.

 Garages and storage sheds typically take the longest to prepare for moving, as they are filled with odd-shaped, sharp or heavy items that require special care to pack correctly.